 The Tondü Palace

-The canton of Tessin has not received as many German-speaking Swiss visitors as in this summer of 2020.
-The cause is, of course, primarily the sanitary crisis.
-For many, it will be a discovery of this beautiful canton.
-How many people, however, know the Tondü Palace in the village of Lionza, near Locarno?
+The canton of Tessin has welcomed many German-speaking Swiss visitors in the summer of 2020.
+For many it was a discovery of this beautiful canton.
+How many, however, know the Tondü Palace in the village of Lionza, near Locarno?

-Today the village has only twenty inhabitants, much less than in the nineteenth century.
-Yet in the middle of the village, there is a large, abandoned palace from the seventeenth century.
-This typical Italian palace at an altitude of 780 meters in a small town was built between 1650 and 1690.
+The village has only twenty inhabitants nowadays.
+The Italian palace at an altitude of 780 meters in a small town was built between 1650 and 1690.